Tomato soup: Gazpacho

 Gazpacho is a tomato soup of Spanish origin, served cold.
 It originates in the region of Andalucía in southern Spain.
-Gazpacho is widely consumed in Spanish cuisine, as well as in neighboring Portugal, where it is known as gaspacho.
+Gazpacho is widely consumed in Spanish cuisine, as well as in neighbouring Portugal, where it is known as gaspacho.
 Gazpacho is mostly consumed during the summer months, due to its refreshing qualities and cold serving temperature.
 Many variations of gazpacho exist.
+The key difference between a traditional tomato soup and Gazpacho is that Gazpacho is never heated in the first place and is just a puree of raw vegetables.
+The other major difference is the major ingredient.
+Gazpacho is not just a tomato-rich soup, but contains numerous different vegetables in considerable quantities, such as cucumber and bell peppers.

 Tomato borscht

-Some kinds of borscht are made with tomatoes since XIX century: tomatoes are tart enough to resemble beet sour or hogweed sour, found in ancient types of borscht.
+Some kinds of borscht are made with tomatoes since the nineteenth century: tomatoes are tart enough to resemble beet sour or hogweed sour, found in ancient types of borscht.

 Industrial tomato soup

 Commercially prepared tomato soup is available in a variety of forms including preserved, condensed and in dehydrated powder form.
 Industrial tomato soup may be canned or come in a large drink carton or bag.
 "Tomato" ranks among the top three flavors of soup produced by the Campbell Soup Company.

 Industrial tomato soup is primarily tomato puree: that is, tomato paste and water with a few other ingredients added to enhance flavor and physical properties of the food.

 The tomato is a high acid food therefore, "the tomato is not considered a high-risk food, as the pH of the fruit generally ranges from pH 4.2–4.9 with an average of about 4.5.
 At this point pathogens are unlikely to grow".
-However, there are still some foodborne pathogens that can pose as a major problem when it comes to the safety of the food and its shelf life stability.
+However, there are still some food-borne pathogens that can pose as a major problem when it comes to the safety of the food and its shelf life stability.
 The main concern when canning is anaerobic microorganisms that produce toxins like Clostridium botulinum.
-Even though the tomato is a high acid food it still falls in the range where this organism can grow and produce toxin pH 4.6–8.5 with an optimum growing temperature between 30 and 40 °C and a maximum temperature of 50 °C. Even if the bacteria are killed they release heat resistant spores that if they start to multiply become a threat.
+Even though the tomato is a high acid food it still falls in the range where this organism can grow and produce toxin pH 4.6–8.5 with an optimum growing temperature between 30 and 40 °C and a maximum temperature of 50 °C. Even if the bacteria are killed they release heat-resistant spores that if they start to multiply become a threat.

 The cell wall structural importance for the plant's growth and stability in the ripening process is equally important to the quality of the tomato products it can produce.
 The pectin and cellulose are what determine the apparent viscosity of the tomato product.
 If they are broken at higher temperatures more enzymes are deactivated than if they are broken at lower temperatures.